Graphic Communications (GRA)

 GRA-802 Graphic Design Seminar II.
 1 cr.

 This class is for the student preparing to graduate.
-It enables the student to compile accomplished works into a quality presentation.
-Both a traditional case portfolio and a digital portfolio will be developed.
+It enables the student to compile accomplished works into a quality portfolio presentation.
+Different types of digital portfolio systems are discussed and viewed.

 GRA-932 Internship, 2 cr.